Megacephalo/range_proximity_safety_controller/README.md

 # 2. Installation

 To install it, first get your workspace set up.
-If you don't know what to do, head over to [Kobuki control system](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+If you don't know what to do, head over to [How to create ROS Workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

 If you have the workspace up and running, open a terminal, cd the workspace's directory and clone this package as: